-1. Project Eligibility: Experience and Capacity Maximum Points Total Awarded Applicants and subrecipients meet the eligibility requirements of the CoC Program.
-2 Awaraca Applicant Eligibility Total: 2 Applicants and subrecipients have demonstrated: 1) the financial and management capacity to carry out the project, AND 2) the capacity to administer federal funds.
+1. Project Eligibility: Experience and Capacity Maximum Total Points Awarded Applicants and Subrecipients meet the eligibility requirements of the CoC Program.
+2 Applicant Eligibility Total: 2 Applicants and Subrecipients have demonstrated: 1) the financial and management capacity to carry out the project, AND 2) the capacity to administer federal funds.
 As indicated by: a.
-Experience with similar projects: Applicant and subrecipients have experience working with the proposed population and in 10 providing housing and services similar to that proposed in the application.
-10 2.
-Applicant and subrecipients have the experience and resources to effectively address the 10 needs of underserved communities, particularly Black, Indigenous, and other people of color 10 who are substantially overrepresented in the homeless population.
+Experience with similar domestic violence projects: 1.
+Applicant and subrecipients have experience working with the proposed population and in providing housing and services similar to that proposed in the application.
+10 Applicant and subrecipients have the experience and resources to effectively address the needs of underserved communities, particularly Black, Indigenous, and other people of color who are substantially overrepresented in the homeless population.
 Applicant promotes racial equity in prior projects and takes steps to eliminate racial disparities in services provided.
-(E.g., organizations internal policies and procedures). b.
-Financial standing as indicated by: 1.
-No adverse reports or findings from audits performed under Subpart F - Audit Requirements 2 of 2 CFR part 200 or the reports and findings of any other available audits.
+(E.g., organizations internal policies and procedures).
+10 b.
+Financial Standing.
+As indicated by: No adverse reports or findings from audits performed under Subpart F - Audit Requirements of 2 CFR part 200 or the reports and findings of any other available audits.
 (For example, confirmation of good financial standing in SAMS, no exclusions or proceedings).
-(Copy of most recent audit report if applicable). c.
+(Copy of most recent audit report if applicable).
+2 c.
 The quality of the applicable financial management structure.
-(E.g., the quality of systems of 2 accounting and the ability to account for funds in compliance with applicable reporting and recordkeeping requirements). d.
-History of performance: 1.
-Experience with successful administration of SHP, S+C, or CoC Program funds or other 2 federal funds.
-2. Ability to effectively implement statutory, regulatory, or other requirements imposed on 1 non-Federal entities.
-3. Timely completion of activities and receipt and expenditure of leveraged funds on prior 1 projects.
-(E.g., regular drawdowns, timely reimbursement of subrecipients, timely submission of required reporting documents) Applicant Financial & Management Capacity Total: 28 Applicant has submitted the required certifications specified in the 2023 CoC NOFO.
-(Application and 1 complete and data is consistent).
-Required Certifications Total: 1 The target population identified in the application meets the program eligibility requirements as 3 described in the Act, the Rule, and section I.B.3.m of the 2023 CoC NOFO.
-Target Population Total: 3 Applicant and subrecipients agrees to utilize the local Coordinated Entry System (CES) and Homeless 1 Management Information System (HMIS) or comparable database if the provider is a victim service provider CES Total: 1 Category 1 - Project Eligibility Total Points (Sum of Blue Rows): 35
+(E.g., the quality of systems of accounting and the ability to account for funds in compliance with applicable reporting and recordkeeping requirements).
+2 d.
+History of performance: Experience with successful administration of SHP, S+C, or CoC Program funds or other federal funds.
+2 Ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities 1 Timely completion of activities and receipt and expenditure of leveraged funds on prior projects.
+(E.g., regular drawdowns, timely reimbursement of subrecipients, timely submission of required reporting documents).
+Applicant Financial & Management Capacity Total: 28 Applicant has submitted the required certifications specified in the 2023 CoC NOFO.
+(Application and complete and data is consistent).
+1 Required Certifications Total: 1 The target population identified in the application meets the program eligibility requirements as 3 described in the Act, the Rule, sections I.B.3.m, I.B.3.l, I.B.3.n, and I.B.3.o of the 2023 CoC NOFO.
+Target Population Total: 3 Applicant and subrecipients agrees to utilize the local Coordinated Entry System (CES) and Homeless Management Information System (HMIS) or comparable database if the provider is a victim service provider 1 CES Total: 1 Category 1 - Project Eligibility Total Points (Sum of Blue Rows): 35